Going to Cons without going broke

 Another alternative is to look for places to stay through Air BNB.
 Even just booking a room as opposed to a whole suite or home can save you a lot of money, especially if the only time you’ll be there is to sleep.

-Pack some of your own food and snacks, to save you time, money, and allow you to eat healthier if you choose
+Pack some of your own drinks, food and snacks, to save you time and money, as well as allow you to eat healthier if you choose.

 Volunteer and make connections